 Over three floors.
-Five bedrooms: 1 x king-size double with basin, 1 x twin with basin, 1 x single, 1 x adult bunks, 1 x 2nd floor twin.
+Five bedrooms: 1 x king-size double with basin, 1 x twin with basin, 1 x single, 1 x bunks, 1 x 2nd floor twin with basin and WC.
 Bathroom with bath, shower over, basin.
 Separate WC.
 Ground floor shower room with shower, basin and WC.
 Fitted kitchen with dining area.
 Utility.
 Sitting room with gas fire.
 Reading room with gas fire.

 About the location